GsTYPO3/ddev-typo3-src/README.md

 container but could be a little bit confusing on the host side if you are not awarae of this behavior.

+## Upgrade

+If you want to upgrade your TYPO3 version, please take all the information into consideration that the offical upgrade guide recommends: [Upgrading TYPO3](https://docs.typo3.org/m/typo3/guide-installation/master/en-us/).

+Here are all the steps to be considered in a nutshell:

+- Update all third-party extensions to their latest possible version.
+- Deactivate all third-party extensions.
+- Stop the project with `ddev stop`
+- !IMPORTANT: Export and backup the current database with: `ddev export --file=db_backup.sql`
+- Remove all symlinks that TYPO3 created, which are: `htdocs/typo3_src`, `htdocs/typo3`, `htdocs/index.php`
+- Remove `htdocs/typo3temp`
+- Adapt the settings in `.ddev/config.yaml` to your new requirements:
+  - `TYPO3_MAJOR_VERSION`
+  - `php_version`
+  - `mariadb_version` / `mysql_version`
+  - ...?
+- Make sure the install tool is enabled: `ddev exec touch htdocs/typo3conf/ENABLE_INSTALL_TOOL`
+- Run `ddev start`
+- !IMPORTANT: In case the database has been completely overwritten:
+  - Check, if database has been completely overwritten by opening the backend and trying to log in.
+If you cannot log in, the user has been deleted.
+(You can also check the database status with `ddev sequelace`, if you are on a Mac).
+  - Import your database backup with: `ddev import --src=db_back.sql`
+  - Run TYPO3's database compare: "Admin Tools -> Maintenance -> Analyze Database Structure"
+- Run TYPO3's `Upgrade Wizard`: "Admin Tools -> Upgrade -> Upgrade Wizard"
+- Update extension list in "Admin Tools -> Extensions -> [dropdown] Get Extensions -> Update now"
+- Update third-party extensions
+- Activate third-party extensions again

+### Upgrade Troubleshooting

+In case you experience troubles with the update, you might want to check things like these:

+- Have all third-party etensions been deactivated?
+If not, check the file `typo3conf/PackageStates.php` and delete all entries that point to a third-party extension.
+(If this was something you had to do, you might also want to check, if the folder `typo3temp` still exists and, if so, delete it)
+- Delete all files in `.ddev` except `config.yaml` and run `ddev start` again.
+- If you have developed you own custom extensions, make sure to adjust the version dependencies in `ext_emconf.php` in case you have defined any

 ## Links

 * [Install Docker](https://docs.docker.com/#docker-products)